Changing a 3-Prong to 4-Prong Dryer Plug and Cord

-So you've finally moved into your new home and gotten the dryer wrestled into place.
-The vent is hooked up, ready to go, but the cord doesn't fit the the wall receptacle!
+So you've moved into your new home and gotten the dryer wrestled into place.
+The vent is hooked up, ready to go, but the cord doesn't fit the socket!
 Your dryer has only 3 prongs, but it needs 4 prongs to fit.
 What's up with this?

-Removing the old 3 prong cord.
+Removing the Old 3 Prong Cord

-UNPLUG THE DRYER BEFORE CONTINUING!
-If the dryer is unplugged there is no need to even check for voltage at the dryer, although a non-contact voltage detector will accomplish this if you want to be extra safe.
+- UNPLUG THE DRYER BEFORE CONTINUING!
+If its plug doesn't fit the socket, this step shouldn't be necessary, but of course you should never attempt to work on an appliance that is plugged in.
+If the dryer is unplugged, there is no need to check for voltage at the dryer, although a non-contact voltage detector will accomplish this if you want to be extra safe.

 Removing the 3 Prong Cord and Plug

-Installing the new 4 prong cord
+Installing the New 4 Prong Cord

-Re-attach the cover plate over the wire terminations.
+- Re-attach the cover plate over the wire terminations.
 It is a wise precaution to turn off the breaker before plugging the dryer in, just in case something is wired wrong.
 With the breaker off, plug in the dryer and turn the breaker back on.